Home / Changelog / 2025 Week 26

 configure(transport="grpc")

-Observe Graph — See Your Agent Think
+Observe Graph — Agent Execution as a Graph

-For simple LLM chains, this is a clean linear flow.
-For complex agents with tool calls, branching logic, parallel execution, and retry loops, the graph reveals the architecture of your agent’s decision-making in a way that no timeline view can.
+For simple linear LLM chains, a timeline view is fine.
+For complex agents with tool calls, branching logic, parallel execution, and retry loops, the graph reveals the architecture of your agent’s decisions in a way a timeline can’t.
+When your agent picks the wrong tool or enters an unexpected branch, the graph makes the decision path immediately visible.

 Developer Keys and Infrastructure

-Developer keys replace the old single-API-key model with proper key management.
-Create multiple API keys with scoped permissions — read-only keys for dashboards, write keys for trace ingestion, admin keys for configuration changes.
+Developer keys.
+The old single-API-key model is replaced with proper key management.
+Create multiple API keys with scoped permissions — read-only for dashboards, write for trace ingestion, admin for configuration.
 Each key tracks its own usage metrics, and key rotation is a one-click operation with no downtime.